 Angie King Hamilton

 Ms. Hamilton was the driving force behind the founding of the One Place of the Shoals Family Justice Center in 2014.
 For her efforts on this front and others, she was recognized as Shoals Woman of the Year in 2015.
-She currently serves as a member of One Place of the Shoals the Board of Directors.

 Ms. Hamilton is also recognized as an expert in prosecution of Human Trafficking cases.
 In 2017, she led the successful prosecution of Corey Artis Davis for human trafficking.
 Davis pled guilty to multiple charges and is serving a life sentence in the State prison.
-Ms. Hamilton is also responsible for our office partnering with The University of North Alabama in hosting a Human Trafficking Summit in April 2018.

 Ms. Hamilton is married to Joe Hamilton.
 The Hamiltons have three children.

 Coty Hand, who is a graduate of Jones Law School, joined our office in July 2017.
 Prior to joining our office, Mr. Hand, a UNA graduate, was in the general practice of law in Lauderdale County.
 Mr. Hand became a prosecutor due to his desire to help victims obtain some measure of justice in the court system.

 Mr. Hand is assigned to Circuit Court Gil Self’s courtroom.
 Additionally, he is a member of the Adult Drug Court Team and the Mental Health Court team.
 He works closely with investigators at One Place Family Justice Center to ensure that we have quality prosecutions of domestic violence and cases involving crimes against children.

 Mr. Hand, who is a member of the Board of Directors of the Cramer Children’s Center, is married to Jesse Hand and they have three children.